Yelkyy/GRP9-MotorPH-Employee-Application/README.md

 # MotorPH Payroll Management System

 **MotorPH Payroll Management System** is a desktop application designed to streamline payroll processing and employee management for MotorPH.
-The system provides a user-friendly interface to manage employee data, view pay periods, and support HR administrative tasks efficiently.
+The system provides a user-friendly interface to manage employee records, process payrolls, and view detailed payslips.

 ---

 ## Overview

-This project delivers a comprehensive payroll management solution that aligns with the MotorPH branding and functional requirements.
-It streamlines key HR tasks such as managing employee records, navigating pay periods, and processing payroll coverage, based on specifications from the MPHCR01, MPHCR02 and MPHCR03 change requests.
+This system is built to support HR and payroll operations by handling employee records, pay period coverage, payslip generation, and more.
+It incorporates specifications from the following change requests:
+- **MPHCR01** – Core employee data management
+- **MPHCR02** – Pay period processing and automation
+- **MPHCR03** – Payslip view panel and payroll breakdown logic

 ---